 If you have storage heaters you usually also have an immersion heater for hot water connected to the interruptible supply in order to take advantage of the much lower price of electricity.

 This Page describes a very simple vented system, the sort we have had for forty years.
 Whether you heat the water by gas or electricity a vented system needs a cold water tank, often in an attic but anywhere higher than the hot water cylinder will do, even immediately over the hot water cylinder in the same cupboard.
 If you do not have a cold water tank you can use a non-vented system - this works in almost exactly the same way but is more complicated and expensive to install and maintain.
-The differences between vented and non-vented systems and the advantages and disadvantages of each are described on other web pages.
+The differences between vented and non-vented systems and the advantages and disadvantages of each are described on other web sites.

 A non-vented system produces a higher hot water pressure than a vented system, but it is simple and inexpensive to add a booster pump to a vented system if you need to, for example for the shower, and this is what we have done.

 To take full advantage of interruptible electricity, whether you have a vented or non-vented system, you need a well-insulated cylinder big enough to store enough hot water for the whole family for the whole day.
 Suitable cylinders come with holes for two immersion heaters, one at the bottom to heat all of the water in the tank, and the other near the top to heat just the water at the top of the tank.
 (Hot water rises, so when only this heater is turned on the water below it does not get even warm.)
-The lower heater is connected to the interruptible supply, and the upper to td the top cylinder to the ordinary supply, to give a small amount of hot water quickly at times when the lower heater has not been turned on for a few days (for example when you get back from a holiday), or if you run out of hot water before the end of the day.
+The lower heater is connected to the interruptible supply, and the upper to the ordinary supply, to give a small amount of hot water quickly at times when the lower heater has not been turned on for a few days (for example when you get back from a holiday), or if you run out of hot water before the end of the day.
 (Even when we had three teenage children at home this almost never happened to us.)

 A thermostat on each of the heating elements turns it off when the water has reached the right temperature.